The Stock Market, Not The Fed, Is 'Behind The Curve'

 Click to enlargeSource: CME Group

-The above chart shows that markets are expecting the Fed Funds rateto be 1.15% by December 2017 (100-98.5).
+The above chart shows that markets are expecting the Fed Funds rate to be 1.15% by December 2017 (100-98.5).
 The Fed's targets that they upgraded at the last FOMC meeting though are for a 1.4% Fed funds rate by December 2017.

 The market, not the Fed is "behind the curve."